Our Lady of the Rockies lights for April 12, 2021

+CAROL SIMON, missing you so much “Mama” on your 1st anniversary in heaven.
+So many tears have been shed but we are at peace knowing you are with Our Savior.
+Love you forever, Laurie Peproni

-In loving memory of LORRAINE LAZZARI on her birthday.
-So loved and so missed.
-The family
+In loving memory of our AUNT KATIE FISHER on her 3rd anniversary in heaven.
+Love, your family

-Remembering and missing BETH GUIBERSON GOOD, on her birthday.
-The Goods, Mckinnons, Guibersons, Stevensons, Tatums, and The Johnsons
+MOM, CAROL SIMON.
+It has been one year missing our visits over coffee, catching up on the phone, gatherings around the campfire, chiminea, or Bob’s deck.
+One year since Sophie has gotten to sit on your lap or Dad has gotten to hold your hand and kiss you “good morning,” or taken you to dinner.
+We know you are in heaven happy without pain, dancing with Jesus in beautiful gardens.
+Knowing this and our memories of you, gets us through our days.
+Love, Frank, kids and grandkids

 SHOP HOURS